Would you like to become an entrepreneur? At Job Market Finland, you will find information and services to help you start your entrepreneurship.

 If you work as an entrepreneur or otherwise employ yourself full-time, you usually retain your right to unemployment security if your work has lasted no more than two weeks.
 This also usually includes, for example, work under a commission contract.
 The unemployment security is adjusted on the basis of your income from entrepreneurial activities or commission contracts.

-If you are unemployed and start entrepreneurial activities lasting more than two weeks, notify the TE Office or the local government pilot of it.
-Your assigned expert will find out the start times of unemployment and entrepreneurial activities.
+If you are unemployed and start entrepreneurial activities lasting more than two weeks, notify the employment official of it.
+Your assigned service specialist will find out the start times of unemployment and entrepreneurial activities.

 The full-time or part-time nature of your entrepreneurial activities will be assessed four months after the start of the entrepreneurial activities.
 You can receive an unemployment benefit for these four months if the conditions for receiving it are met.
 For example, you must apply for and be prepared to accept full-time work and keep your job search valid.
 Entrepreneurial activity is not a valid reason for declining a job offer or a service promoting employment.
 A refusal may result in a mandatory waiting period or imposing an obligation to work.
 The income you receive during these four months can affect the amount of your unemployment benefit.
 You must notify the payer of the unemployment benefit of the income you have received from your entrepreneurial activities.
 You may be entitled to an adjusted unemployment benefit.